eng3844f17/eng3844f17.github.io/_projects/p4-html-css.md

   - Structure of document reflects hierarchy of HTML within sheet; and
   - Provides consistent commenting scheme.
 - Simple and readable typography styles and hierarchy.
 Aesthetic matches your narrative.
-- Integrates text, visuals, and videos in manner appropriate for intended genre, purposes, and audiences.
+- Integrates text, visuals, and videos as a cohesive narrative about your digital practice / life.